AdrianP873/omniscient-devops-test/README.md

     - traffic/throughput (requests per second)
     - saturation (cpu,memory,disk IO of nodes and containers)
 * Standardise application deployments amongst teams through the use of helm charts
-* Implement an IngressController and ingress resources to handle routing to internal services rather than a classic load balancer
+* Implement an IngressController and ingress resources to handle routing to internal services rather than a classic load balancer.
+Ingress with ALB would enable usage of WAF (Web application firewall) to protect against layer 7 attacks
 * Node and container logs should be shipped off the worker nodes to a centralised location like CloudWatch or Sumologic.
 * Implement cluster autoscaler to scale worker nodes based on resource usage.
 * Implement Horizontal Pod Autoscaler to scale deployments on the application bottleneck